 We’re Here to Help

-At Home Instead Senior Care, our CAREGivers are trained to watch for signs of heat stress and help your loved one if the need arises.
-While we absolutely encourage physical activity for our clients, our CAREGivers are careful to take walks and do other outdoor activities in the cooler parts of summer days.
+At Home Instead®, our Care Professionals are trained to watch for signs of heat stress and help your loved one if the need arises.
+While we absolutely encourage physical activity for our clients, our Care Professionals are careful to take walks and do other outdoor activities in the cooler parts of summer days.
 Whatever your loved one needs, we’re here to help.